kevinleedrum/mds/vuepress/css-documentation/typography.md

 <body class="mds"></body>
 ```

-There are four utility classes for setting the body font size.
+There are five utility classes for setting the body font size.

 | Class           | Size            | Line-Height    | Letter-Spacing |
 | --------------- | --------------- | -------------- | -------------- |